The Machinist, First Book In The Head Dragon Series |

 Premise / Elevator Pitch - A battle-scarred covert operative is recruited for impossible assassination missions as the Vietnam War ends, but when his handlers betray him, he must enlist allies from his shattered, dysfunctional family to survive and expose the secret agency that now wants him dead.

-Archetype -The Mchinist is most similar to the Rags to Riches story archetype.
+Archetype - The Machinist is most similar to the Rags to Riches story archetype.

-Genere & Story Type - The Mchinist's main genre is Espionage Thriller, with strong elements of Military Adventure.The story also contains elements of the following:
+Genere & Story Type - The Machinist's main genre is Espionage Thriller, with strong elements of Military Adventure.The story also contains elements of the following:

-Word Count - The Mchinist contains about 91,632 words.
+Word Count - The Machinistcontains about 91,632 words.
 Here’s a quick reference for typical word counts by genre:

 For genre-bending works, the word count should typically align with the genre that has the higher range (e.g., romantic fantasy would follow fantasy’s 80,000-120,000 words).
 In some cases, indie authors choose to serialize a story — say, three fantasy novels of 40,000 words instead of one novel of 120,000 words.

-Trigger Warnings - The Mchinist contains the following:
+Trigger Warnings - The Machinist contains the following: